dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Reading and doing exercises in the Python Testing with pytest, got through pg 20.

 **Thoughts:** Going slower than I want, however still making progress and that feels good.

+### Day 83: 21 Mar 2021

+**Today's Progress**: Working through the Beyond the Basic Stuff with Python by Al Sweigart

+**Thoughts:** I shouldn't be bouncing around like this but sometimes I'm just trying to get something done and I feel like I have to.